 The purpose of this program is to provide teacher training in English as a second or foreign language.
 The intensive three-week program provides instruction in the most current techniques and strategies for teaching English as well as opportunities to teach and tutor international students on the Concordia campus.
+Student who complete the program receive an internationally recognized official TESL certificate.

 Introduction to ESL Teaching